 Rather than accept a costly, massive tax advantage for the rich that places a significant number of people at risk of losing coverage or losing their insurance, I will work to unite leaders of the health care industries to fix the problems with the ACA.
 We need to create a stable operating environment for insurance companies to accurately price coverage; not give them permission to choose who they cover and how much they charge.

 Full-time workers must not live in poverty that forces them to seek assistance from Women, Infants, and Children (WIC), Supplemental Nutrition Assistance Program (SNAP), and Medicaid.
 Categorizing these employees as lazy and unworthy of help is completely unjustified.
+People working hard in a system that underpays employees must change.
 There are corporations that underpay employees, forcing the rest of the working class to pay additional taxes to support these low-paid workers.
 For example, last year, Walmart employees alone required $6 billion in assistance programs in order to survive.
 If you look at productivity increases over the last 30 years, the living wage should be $20.40 per hour; or even $30.50, if based on increases in CEO pay.

-The living wage (minimum wage) should be raised to $15 per hour systematically.
+The living wage (minimum wage) should be raised to $15 per hour systematically over one year.
 Raising the living wage will greatly reduce the cost of social safety net programs.
 More money in the pockets of the working class means they can buy more goods and services; this prompts companies to hire more workers to meet consumer demands.

 Social Security is not an entitlement.
 We pay into the system through our entire working lives and employers match our payment.
 Congress has raided Social Security funds several times to cover other cost overruns.
 After that theft, they now try to make the working class feel guilty by slapping the social safety net with the unjustified term of “entitlement.”

-The simple solution that Congress will not consider doesn’t please wealthy donors.
+There is a simple solution that Congress will not consider because it doesn’t please wealthy donors.
 Here is the solution: Remove the cap on wages that employers match.
 This year, employers do not have to pay Social Security on any wages over $118,500.
 If we remove that cap so all wage levels need to pay the Social Security portion into the system, the program will be funded indefinitely.

 We need to seize every opportunity to ensure Illinois moves toward clean energy that protects our water and air.
 First, we need the jobs that renewable energy will bring to our economy.
 Whether you believe in global climate change being man-made or not, (I stand with the 97 percent of scientists and the supporting data) we all want clean air and clean water.
 Removing environmental protections is not acceptable.
 These protections were put in place to keep people and wildlife safe and healthy.